cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

    * `admin_username` - The name of the Admin user.
    * `admin_password` - The password of the Admin user.
 If you do not specify a password, it is automatically generated during bootstrapping.
 The password will be displayed at the end of the bootstrapping process.

-**NOTE**: The specified `ssh_user` must answer to the following requirements, otherwise bootstrapping errors will occur:
+**NOTE**: The specified `ssh_user` must fulfill the following requirements, otherwise bootstrapping errors will occur:

 * Must be permitted to SSH into the target machine using key authentication only (no password)
 * Must be permitted to run any `sudo` command without being prompted for a password